 Is brushing your teeth, scrolling through your phone a bit, and then putting it on the charger next to your bed a familiar bedtime routine?
 It seems harmless and has become relatively standard these days.
 However, it can be a big reason why you are not sleeping well and producing less melatonin needed to stay healthy.

 Some toothpaste, especially ones with fluoride in them give a warning on the back: Harmful if swallowed.
-Call poison control center if swallowed.
+Call the poison control center if swallowed.
 Your mouth is extremely rich in capillaries that lead straight into your bloodstream.
 Fluoride has been shown to calcify the pineal gland which is associated with lower melatonin production.
 Of course, you should still brush your teeth!
 Just do so with toothpaste that is natural and does not contain fluoride.

 And now for the rectangular device that we rely on for entertainment, work, the weather, socialization, feeling good about ourselves, feeling bad about ourselves, reading, watching videos, alarm clocks, music – I could go on forever!
 These little computers are working hard, and so are you.
-Both need a rest and time away from each other.
+Both need rest and time away from each other.
 EMFs (electromagnetic fields) and blue lights from cell phones and other wireless devices suppress melatonin production.

 Studies show exposure to EMFs from cell phones significantly reduces the effect of melatonin on breast cancer cells.
 Therefore, put your phone in a different room while sleeping and when you do not actually need it during the day.
 Make it a habit to put it on Airplane mode when not in use.

 I also advise putting your phone to sleep at least an hour before you go to sleep.
 The bullfight emitted from your electronic devices, including your TV, will seriously affect your melatonin production.
-Taking a bath, reading a book, meditating, light stretching, sipping on herbal tea are all soothing ways to prepare for a wonderful night’s rest.
+Taking a bath, reading a book, meditating, light stretching, and sipping on herbal tea are all soothing ways to prepare for a wonderful night’s rest.

 Action: Set yourself up for success!
-Use natural toothpaste, take melatonin and block out the world with the Manta Sleep Eye Mask.
+Use natural toothpaste, take melatonin, and block out the world with the Manta Sleep Eye Mask.

 Make this your year to sleep!
 Yes, it truly will be one of the most productive things you can do.
 Sleeping better will help you accomplish all the other goals you set.
 Sleep fuels your day and your health.
 Let’s all work to prioritize it – together.
 Speaking of together – make sure to join the Breast Cancer Conqueror Facebook group: Wellness Warriors!
-This is a community of women whose goal it to be well and stay well.
+This is a community of women whose goal is to be well and stay well.